 We have received the following advice from UK Power Network:

-As part of our preparation plans, UK Power Networks has organised for additional staff in our contact centre to help customers whose electricity supply might be affected by the predicted weather, and we have called up additional engineers to carry out repairs to overhead lines and poles as soon as the wind reduces to a speed at which it is safe to work.
+Our electricity network is built to be resilient but extreme weather can damage overhead power lines resulting in some customers losing their electricity supply.
+Where this happens we work to restore power as quickly and safely as possible.
+We have organised for additional staff in our contact centre to help customers whose electricity supply might be affected by the predicted weather, and we have called-up additional engineers to carry out repairs to overhead lines and poles as soon as the wind reduces to a speed at which it is safe to work.

 Anyone experiencing a power cut should:

 - Call 105 to report power cuts and damage to the electricity network, or 0800 3163 105 (from a corded phone or mobile phone if you have no power)

 - Visit www.ukpowernetworks.co.uk/powercut and type in their postcode to view our live power cut map

 - Tweet @ukpowernetworks to report a power cuts or to receive updates